DÉCOUVRIR MOUGINS

 Place du Commandant Lamy

 From the Lavoir, head for the fountain that has stood at the intersection of Victoire and Commandant Lamy avenues since 1894.
-On your left, you will notice the restaurant “Au Rendez-vous de Mougins”, a former Hotel de France with a vaulted room on the first floor which was used as a court in the 15th century, in accordance with the Charter of 1438 stipulating that the Mouginois would be judges in their commune.
+On your left, you’ll notice the “Au Rendez-vous de Mougins” restaurant, formerly the Hôtel de France.
+On the second floor, it houses a vaulted room that served as a courtroom in the 15th century, in accordance with the 1438 Charter stipulating that Mougins residents would be judges in their own commune.

-Opposite, the premises of the former post office, built over the cistern and outbuildings of an oil mill, adjoin the restaurant “Le Bistrot”.
+Opposite, the former post office, built over the cistern and outbuildings of an oil mill, adjoins the “Le Bistrot” restaurant.

 Read more

-A few years ago, this place was used as a stable and was home to the horses that participated in the life of the old mill in the impasse du Valat.
-The last olives were pressed here in 1918 and the mill was transformed into a house.
+A few years ago, this site was used as a stable, housing the horses that contributed to the life of the old mill in the impasse du Valat.
+The last olives were pressed here in 1918, and the mill was converted into a home.
 Christian Dior was one of its illustrious occupants.

-At the end of the square, you can see the old Town Hall, built in 1954 on the former Saint Bernardin Chapel of the White Penitents, built in 1618.
+At the far end of the square is the former Town Hall, built in 1954 on the site of the former Chapelle Saint- Bernardin des pénitents blancs, built in 1618.

-Heading towards rue du Badier, you will notice the façade of n°41 decorated by the Master Paul Daemen, a talented painter and portraitist who lived his last years in Mougins.
+Heading towards rue du Badier, you’ll notice the façade of no. 41, decorated by Master Paul Daemen, a talented painter and portraitist who lived his last years in Mougins.

 Rue du Badier

 Henri de Badier was Treasurer General of the Generality of Provence.
-This alleyway “outside the walls” originates under the Saint-Bernardin Chapel (formerly the Town Hall) and ends at the covered passageway of the former Saint-Jacques Hospital.
-There was a flour mill as well as an oil mill known as the “blood mill” opposite one of the last bread ovens in the village.
-At the corner of this street and that of the Migraniers, is the house of Maurice Gottlob, who was a country warden and above all a well-known painter in our region.
-He had set up an art ceramics factory here.
-Translated with www.DeepL.com/Translator (free version)
+This “outside the walls” alley originates beneath the Chapelle Saint-Bernardin (formerly the town hall) and ends at the covered passageway of the former Saint-Jacques hospital.
+There was a flour mill and a “blood” oil mill opposite one of the village’s last bread ovens.
+At the corner of this street and Rue des Migraniers, stands the house of Maurice Gottlob, who was a ranger and, above all, a well-known painter in our region.
+He had set up an art ceramics factory there.

 Read more

-Take the passageway and you will come to Rue Maréchal Foch.
-On your right, at number 78, is a statue of Saint-Jacques-le-Majeur in the wall of the old hospital, adjoining the residence of General Catroux.
-The wall will take you to the Place du lieutenant Isnard.
+Take the passageway into rue Maréchal Foch.
+On your right, at no. 78, you’ll find a statue of St. James the Greater in the wall of the former hospital, adjoining General Catroux’s home.
+The circular wall will accompany you to the Place du lieutenant Isnard.

 Place du lieutenant Isnard